aimukhin/minfft/README.md

 Celeron® N3050 CPU running at 2160 MHz.

-The results of many performance and accuracy tests, along with the program used to conduct them, are available in the `tests` subdirectory.
+The results of many performance and accuracy tests, along with the programs used to conduct them, are available in the `tests` subdirectory.

 ## Conformance
 The source code conforms to the C99 standard.